AUSTIN COMMUNITY TREE PROGRAM

-ACT offers between 8 and 10 different species of large shade and small understory trees.
+ACT offers between 6 and 8 different species of large shade and small understory trees.
 Trees can be planted on private property and not in a designated public right of way.
 This program seeks to encourage biodiversity through a varied tree palate, and stresses the importance of planting the right tree in the right place (i.e. small, understory trees are planted near utility lines).
-Program participants have included the following planning areas: Central East Austin, Crestview, East Cesar Chavez, Montopolis, North Austin Civic Association, Old West Austin, Rosewood, South Congress Combined, Southeast Combined, and Wooten.
+Program participants have included the following planning areas: Central East Austin, Crestview, East Cesar Chavez, Montopolis, North Austin Civic Association, North Loop, Old West Austin, Rosewood, South Congress Combined, Southeast Combined, and Wooten.

-Volunteers are needed in the North Loop neighborhood on the following days: Sept.
-17 and Oct.
-29.
+Volunteers are needed in the Highland neighborhood on the following days: Sept.
+9 and Oct.
+21.

 If you have questions, please message the Program Manager, Margaret Valenti at firstname.lastname@example.org.